sargalias/old-personal-website/posts/Programming first principles/1. Purpose - What this series is about/Programming first principles - 1. Purpose - What this series is about.md

 - What principles did it apply?
 - Why was it considered a good solution?
 - Would it really be so much worse to have the logic mixed in with the component?
-- What about if we kept the dumb component, but removed the container, then had the caller handle the logic to call the dumb with the correct props.
+- What about if we kept the dumb component, but removed the container, then had the caller handle the logic to call the dumb component with the correct props.
 Yes it means there could be duplication if we have different callers, but was the additional layer of abstraction (the container) worth it?

 I had a feeling that separation of concerns was at play here.
 But it was vague.

-### 3. I was not able to make compelling arguments for using them.
+**3. I was not able to make compelling arguments for using them.**

 This wasn't as much of an issue because most of my colleagues and me usually accept existing programming principles.